me3-eth/claim-widget/README.md

 ## Project setup

+Before the claim widget can be used, your project needs to be registered with me3.

 1. Deploy `IAuthoriser` and `IRulesEngine` contract(s):
-  * We have a simple one for NFT projects available to deploy at https://github.com/me3-eth/protocol/README.md#nftauthoriser
+  * We have a simple one for NFT projects available to deploy at https://github.com/me3-eth/subdomain-registrar/README.md#nftauthoriser
-2. Register project with me3: https://goerli.etherscan.io/address/0x201C5AA9556fDf8D5f6cDa1C59735Dd7151EEcEf#writeContract
+2. Register project with me3: https://etherscan.io/address/0x809f89b26347156ff3f8f2842780ddafb1c4acde#writeContract

-### Requirements

-* Credentials for Alchemy API to pull NFTs
-* A provider object that supports the following EIPs:
-  * 1193
-  * 1102
-  * 3085
-  * 3326
+3. Set the me3 Subdomain Registrar as the controller for the project's ENS name

 ## Usage